 217 N. Citrus Ave.
 Covina, CA 91723 | map

-Thanks to Granola for locating the photo for a post on Cinema Treasures.
-The sign on the crate is announcing "Tonight's Prize."
+Thanks to Granola for locating this October 1912 photo for a post on Cinema Treasures.
+The sign on the crate was announcing "Tonight's Prize."
 It appears you could have won a chicken.
-As far as a date for the photo there seem to be two possibilities.
-A World Series with the Athletics vs. the Giants had been played in October 1911.
-They could be running the year-old films in October 1912.
-The two teams played again in October 1913.
-The next months with Wednesdays and Thursdays as the 23rd and 24th were either September or December 1914.
+The World Series footage they had was a year old.
+The Athletics vs. Giants game had been played in October 1911.
+The bottom of the poster on the easel notes "1911 Series."

 Thanks to Ron Pierce for researching the theatre.
-His 2009 report:
+Part of his 2009 report:

 Closing: December 15, 1921 was the final day of operation.
 The new house for George Leonardy and his partner Earl Sink that opened the next day was the Covina Theatre, a block farther south at 104 N. Citrus Ave.